Vera Laughton Mathews

 Dame Elvira Sibyl Marie Mathews, DBE (née Laughton; 25 September 1888 – 25 September 1959), known as Vera Laughton Mathews, was a British military officer and administrator.
 She was the second Director of the Women's Royal Naval Service (WRNS), serving from its reformation in 1939 until 1946.

 Early life and family

 Elvira Sibyl Marie Laughton was born in Hammersmith, London, on 25 September 1888 to Sir John Knox Laughton and María Josefa de Alberti of Cadiz, Spain.
-She had three brothers and one sister.
+She had three brothers and one sister, Grace Laughton Bell.
 Mathews was educated at Catholic schools: the Convent of St Andrew (in Streatham) and at Tournai (in Belgium).
 Later, she attended King's College London.

 Vera Laughton was married to Gordon Mathews from 10 June 1924 until his death in 1943; they had two sons and one daughter.

 Military career

 Mathews joined the Women's Royal Naval Service (WRNS) on its establishment in 1918, and was appointed to the rank of principal officer (equivalent to a Royal Navy lieutenant commander).

 She was initially the Unit Officer of the WRNS Training Depot at The Crystal Palace in south London; the Depot was wound up immediately after the Armistice was signed in November 1918 as recruitment had ceased and she went on to serve in various posts on the east coast of Britain until demobilisation in 1919.

 She was reappointed as the director of the reformed WRNS in 1939 with Ethel Goodenough as her deputy.
 Goodenough died in 1946 from polio and Mathews retired in 1947.

 The Vera Laughton Mathews' Award charity was created on 21 March 1969 with the aim of supporting the education and training of the daughters of former WRNS personnel.
 The charity was disbanded in 2012.